mongodb/specifications/source/retryable-writes/tests/README.rst

   - ``description``: The name of the test.

-  - ``writeConcern``: Document describing the write concern for the operation.
-    This may be applied to the collection object or, if supported by the driver, the individual operation.

   - ``failPoint``: Document describing options for configuring the ``onPrimaryTransactionalWrite`` fail point.
 This will have some or all of the following fields: